cloudlockr/cloudlockr-app/README.md

 Execute `yarn test` to run the entire test suite (UI and service logic tests).
 Verbose results are enabled by default for result clarity.

 #### General Execution Notes

-- All features related to bluetooth communcation within the app require communicating through the phone's bluetooth hardware to the CloudLockr device.
+- All features related to bluetooth communication within the app require communicating through the phone's bluetooth hardware to the CloudLockr device.
 This will result in features not working as intended when simulating on an AVD as the bluetooth hardware is not present.
 However, this problem can be resolved by mocking the bluetooth connection when testing without a Cloudlockr device or using an AVD.
 To configure mocked bluetooth connection, set `mocking.deviceConnection = true` in `src/Config/index.js`, and follow the above simulation step.

 ---